Full-service payroll, built for review

 When a payroll answer is questioned, build the packet.

-This is the customer moment where Runbook should feel different: the system should assemble the run, liability, settlement, filing, correction, and evidence trail instead of sending the owner to hunt through exports.
+This is the customer moment where Runbook feels different: the system assembles the run, liability, settlement, filing, correction, and evidence trail instead of sending the owner to hunt through exports.

 Example notice